Adeyemi012/Employee-Stress-and-Health-Analysis/README.md

 **Stress Symptoms Analysis (Physical Symptoms):** Among the physical symptoms analyzed, fatigue is the most common, affecting 1,254 employees with an average heart rate of 92 bpm.
 Back pain also affects a significant number of employees (1,172) with a similar average heart rate of 92 bpm.
 Headache and insomnia follow, impacting 809 and 947 employees, respectively, both associated with a higher average heart rate of 93 bpm.
 Arthritis and arthritis pain are less common, with 14 and 28 affected individuals and lower average heart rates of 83 and 86 bpm.
 Notably, stomach ache is linked to the highest average heart rate of 100 bpm, though it affects only 21 employees.
 This suggests that while fatigue and back pain are prevalent, conditions like stomach ache may have a more intense impact on heart rate.

-**Cortisol Levels by Time of Day:** Cortisol levels generally decrease by 8 AM, rise to a peak around 12 PM, drop again by 2 PM, and then rise slightly from 3 PM to 7 PM.
-This pattern shows a midday peak with fluctuations throughout the day, which may differ from the typical cortisol rhythm that peaks in the early morning.

 **Severity by Stress Duration:** For the 0-3 month stress duration category, mild stress is the most common, affecting 1,020 employees, followed by moderate stress with 987 employees, and severe stress with 519 employees.
 In the 4-6 month duration category, moderate stress is the predominant condition, impacting 1,016 employees, while mild stress affects 959 employees, and severe stress is the least common with 499 employees.
 This suggests that stress severity varies with duration, with moderate stress becoming more prevalent as the duration increases, while mild stress is more common in the shorter duration period.

 **Elevated Risk Profiles:** Analysis identified a subset of employees experiencing both elevated heart rates and poor sleep quality.
 Among these individuals, a significant portion faces financial issues, followed by work-related stress and family issues.
 This highlights a potential link between high heart rates, poor sleep, and specific stress sources, indicating a need for targeted wellness interventions and support for affected employees.